Mortgage Without Indefinite Leave to Remain (ILR)

 Do I need to have lived in the UK for a minimum period to apply for a mortgage?

 With some lenders, you could have had less than a year in the UK, especially if you’re on the skilled worker visa.
 But the more time in the UK you have, the better opportunities there are.
-Once you pass a year, it opens up more other lenders, and the same again when you reach two years.

 It’s certainly worth having a conversation early on if you’re ready to look at properties.
 But more are lenders available the longer you’ve been in the UK, provided you hit the rest of their criteria.